 First-year students take part in a course sequence in your first two semesters that is designed to help prepare you for success at Juniata:

 First-Year Composition - FYC introduces students to different types of reading and writing using varied models and genres in popular/scholarly and digital/print forms to build students’ information literacy skills, rhetorical knowledge, critical thinking, and knowledge of conventions.
 (3-credit course in your first semester).
-Click HERE for descriptions of the themes for the Fall 2020 First-Year Composition sections.

 First-Year Seminar - FYS helps students develop the arts of academic writing and oral communication and the intellectual skill of analyzing evidence and arguments.
 (3-credit course in your second semester)

 - First-Year Foundations - FYF provides students with the resources, skills and information that will assist them in succesfully navigating academic and social life at Juniata College.
-(1-credit course in both of your first two semesters)
+(1-credit course in each of your first two semesters)

 Note for Transfer Students: Transfer students coming in with 12-23 credits are not required to take FYC.
 Transfer students with more than 24 credits are waived out of FYC and FYS.
 All transfer students take a one-semester FYF class specifically for transfer students instead of the two-semester version.